Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 You can find the list of those terms easily with SEMrush.
 Here’s how it looks like;

-As said above, SEMrush also shows you the featured snippets of your competitors.
+As said above, SEMrush also shows you the snippets of your competitors.

 - Reviews on SERP